 - 4.3.
 The fair market value of lodging in a Church institution is set at the amount found in Appendix A. Any request to deviate from this amount must first be submitted to the Archbishop via the Diocesan Commission for the Remuneration of Priests. - 4.4.
 For income tax purposes, the Church institution adds to the pay stub a revenue equivalent to the fair market value of the lodging for the pay period, pro-rated for the percentage of ministry for that Church institution (e.g. a priest working half-time in a parish would have half the regular fair market value for the pay period added to the pay stub revenue). - 4.5.
 For income tax purposes, the Church institution deducts from the total revenue found on the pay stub an amount equal to the fair market value of the lodging for the pay period.
-If that institution does not offer complete domestic services, this amount is reduced by 40%. - 4.6.
+If that institution does not offer complete domestic services, this amount is reduced by 40%., and it would also be appropriate to pay 5% (of the cost of the accommodation) for the use of a washer and dryer. - 4.6.
 Certain priests choose to maintain a private residence apart from the residence offered by the Church institution of the pastoral mandate.
 Some of these priests even choose to make this their primary residence.
 Such a choice does not, however, entitle the priest to any special monetary compensation without the prior agreement of the Ordinary in consultation with the Diocesan Commission for the Remuneration of Priests. - 4.7.
 The priest not ministering in a Church institution preserves the right to live in a Church institution.
 Such a priest contributes to the expenses of the residence according to the diocesan rate granted for this lodging. - 4.8.
-If a priest ministering in a Church institution has to move in order to live in the residence offered by the institution, the institution must help the priest with his moving costs, up to an amount of \$250.
+If a priest ministering in a Church institution has to move in order to live in the residence offered by the institution, the institution must help the priest with his moving costs, up to an amount of \$500.